How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 That’s $1,450.30 in fees gone instantly.
 Stripe also tacks on 1.5% for international cards and 1% for currency conversion, which can push your total cost even higher.

-That said, as you’ll see below, although Nickel is a great way to reduce costs associated with making credit card payments, it’s an even better way to eliminate payment fees altogether by switching to Nickel ACH payments, which are 100% free of cost.
+As we’ll explain in further detail below, Nickel is a great way to get rid of fees associated with processing credit card payments, and an even better way to eliminate fees altogether by switching to Nickel ACH payments, which are 100% free of cost.
 However, before we get to that, there are some other glaring issues with Stripe.

 For more information, find out the main differences between credit card and ACH payments